Today I’d like to, once and for all, answer a question that I’ve been asked hundreds of times.

 - Less savvy freelancers can cave in to client demands, and spend more time on tweaks and 11th hour changes (I know I used to.)
 Remember: Each additional hour you spend on a fixed price project further reduces your hourly rate.

-I favor weekly and I also favor per project billing.
+I primarily favor weekly for my consultancy, and I also favor per-project billing.

 - Be something with a fixed price.

-- Should be an onsite meeting that aims to put you on the same expectational wavelength as your clients.
+- Should be an on-site meeting (if possible) that aims to put you on the same expectational wavelength as your clients.

 - Should have a deliverable, e.g. wireframes and 3×5 prioritized story cards, that is given to the client.